<?xml version="1.0" encoding="utf-8"?>

 </description>

-<guid isPermaLink="true">http://operaphila.podomatic.com/entry/2010-11-22T14_26_26-08_00</guid>
+<guid isPermaLink="true">https://operaphila.podomatic.com/entry/2010-11-22T14_26_26-08_00</guid>

-<pubDate>Mon, 22 Nov 2010 22:26:26 GMT</pubDate>
+<pubDate>Mon, 22 Nov 2010 22:26:26 +0000</pubDate>

 <dc:creator>Opera Philadelphia</dc:creator>